Ultimate Japan Tour

 Monday Day 2 - Golf.
 Hirakawa Country Club, Chiba.

 Hirakawa CC is interesting because of its layout and awesome conditions.
 There is sufficient water and bunkers that protect fast greens and many interesting long holes.
 Hirakawa CC is 7,206 yards, par 72, built in 1988 affording a reasonably flat terrain surrounded with forests of cedar and cypress trees.
-These surroundings are sensational so do enjoy the golf.

 Here is a top championship course and home annually to the JPGA’s Fujifilm Japan Senior Open.
 As a private members only course, it is not easy to get on unless you know someone.
 Hirakawa is one of the Japan courses that does not have power carts.
 You walk the course and you have a caddy bringing all your clubs to you and your ball.
 The elevation change is less than 10 metres across the entire course which makes the walk even more pleasant.
 The fairways are like lush carpets and the greens are tour standard.
 This is a 2 bent green system.
 Course maintenance is of high quality and the condition of the turf is very good regardless of the season.
 The high quality of the greens is part of this well-earned course reputation.